sapeirone/free-rtos-fault-injection-simulator/README.md

 ```bash
 ./sim.exe --run <targetStructureName> <timeInjection> <offsetByte> <offsetBit>
 ```
-This command is also used internally to generate all instances of an injeciton campaign.
+This command is also used internally to generate all instances of an injection campaign.

-In order to run one or multiple injeciton campaigns, use the command:
+In order to run one or multiple injection campaigns, use the command:
 ```bash
 ./sim.exe --campaign <inputFileName>.csv
 ```